How Much Does It Cost to Feed a Horse?

 The Rule of Feeding a Horse

-People who are new to horses might think that horses don’t cost that much because their known to be vegetarians, hence their nickname “hay burner.”
-After all, grass is everywhere, and it’s free.
-However, according to Julie Wilson of Turner Wilson Equine Consulting LLC, most adult horses consume at least 1.5-2% of their body weight every day grazing on grass or hay.
-Therefore, in a horse weighing 1,000 pounds, they can consume 2.7 tons annually.
+People new to horses might think that horses don’t cost that much because they are known to be vegetarians, hence their nickname “hay burner.”
+Since grass is abundant and free, this misconception is understandable.
+However, according to Julie Wilson from Turner Wilson Equine Consulting LLC, most adult horses consume 1.5-2% of their body weight daily in grass or hay.
+For instance, a 1,000-pound horse could eat up to 2.7 tons of feed yearly.

 Horse Feeds and Their Estimated Cost